BankingofThings/BoT-NodeJS-SDK/README.md

 ## Setting up your device

-### For Raspberry Pi 3 Users
+### For Raspberry Pi Users

-If you're on a Raspberry Pi 3, you can download [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) and flash it with [Apple Pi Baker](https://www.pibakery.org/download.html)
+If you're on a Raspberry Pi, you can download [Raspbian Buster Lite](https://www.raspberrypi.org/downloads/raspbian/) and flash it with [Apple Pi Baker](https://www.pibakery.org/download.html)

 Check your local node installation.